woanware/ooxml-checker/readme.md

 - Macro
 - DDE

+## Samples

+There are a number of sample documents in the **sample** directory. **BEWARE** there is an Emotet example in those samples (renamed to .infected) taken from: https://www.malware-traffic-analysis.net/2018/11/16/index.html

 ## Screenshot

 The screenshot below shows the output when running against an Emotet infected Word document.